iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

 pyproject.toml:1
 ```

 Read the CHANGELOG.
-Each string appears only once.
+Each string appears once.

 ```markdown
 ## 1.3.0 (2017.10.16)